Porsche Boxster 987.1 (2004-2008)Date of unveil by Porsche AG: September 7, 2004

 From the 2006 model year (August 1, 2005), the Boxster and Boxster S got more powerful engines and the optional Tiptronic transmission and the Sport Chrono Package were given additional functions.
 The 2.7-liter engine got 4 kW more power (now 180 kW).
 The Boxster S engine, which was increased in size from 3.2 to 3.4 litres, developed 217 kW (+11 kW) and sprinted from 0 to 100 km/h 0.1 second faster.
 Both flat-six engines were equipped with VarioCam Plus valve control: with variable valve timing (VarioCam) and changeover valve lift (Plus).

-Model year 2007 had a slight modification inside the rear luggage compartment - the coolant and engine oil filler caps were located under the wall, increasing the size of the rear trunk.
+Model year 2007 had a slight modification inside the rear luggage compartment - the coolant and engine oil filler caps were relocated to behind the wall, increasing the size of the rear trunk.
 The 19" Turbo-look forged alloy two-tone wheels became available, 8" wide for the front axle and 9.5" for the rear.

 On November 20, 2006, Dr. Ing. h.c.
 F. Porsche AG celebrated a production milestone: the 200,000th Boxster (986+987, Stuttgart+Uusikaupunki) rolled off the production line.
 The landmark vehicle, a meteor grey metallic Boxster S ordered by a customer in the USA, was made at the Valmet factory.
 Michael Macht, Executive Vice President of Production and Logistics, said: "Ten years ago, no one would have believed what a huge success this Porsche mid-range roadster has become.
 Thanks to our flexible production system, we can manufacture the Boxster model series at both our main plant in Zuffenhausen and at Valmet."